 The bathroom tile jobs are underway.
 All New Hall bath features reclaimed porcelain wood-look back wall and crispy 4″ X 10″ White Ceramic Subway sides.
 In the master bathroom we changed the tub to a shower and keeping it clean with 12 X 24 Carrera look tiles on the back wall and floors, with huge 6″ X 18″ White Ceramic Subway sides.
 I didn’t spring for real Carrera Marble because its expensive and requires a lot of upkeep, plus its very slippery for the floor.
 Like most new style of tile now this is also porcelain.
 Stay tuned to see this completed project next weekend and let me know if there is a house in your neighborhood we can flip!

-We are trying to wrap this house up by Friday this week.
+Are you trying to Sell your House fast in Chula Vista?
+We will purchase it as-is, just like this home we bought directly from the owners with no realtors involved.
+We paid cash and purchased it exactly as it was, they didn’t have to make any repairs.
+You can see we are almost done with the complete remodel and trying to wrap this house up by Friday this week.
+The Chula Vista real estate market is strong and there are not many homes on the market, low inventory in Chula Vista is affecting the supply of preowned homes.
 We lost a little time over the holidays but everyone is doing a good job.
 The outside is painted, I went a little lighter than the original concept just to be safer for all buyers.
 The extra details I added really make the difference.

-I went with white Shaker cabinets again with Quartz countertops and an under mount sink.
-The backsplash is really unique, its called Arabesque.
+I went with white Shaker cabinets again with Quartz counter tops and an under mount sink.
+The back splash is really unique, its called Arabesque.
+House flippers in San Diego rarely go as far as we do with our rehab projects, this is an example of using your budget in ways that will really provide value for the new home buyer who makes this their dream home in Chula Vista.
 Stay tuned for all the pics as this great project gets wrapped up at the end of this week.
+If you are saying to yourself who will “Buy My House” or who is a “Cash Home Buyer” please contact us for an easy sale.

 We kept the corbels very simple to match the knee braces.
 I used Douglas Fir 4×8 and had it re-sawn at my local lumber yard.
 They will get a cedar stain to match the tongue and groove eaves and porch posts and beam.
 I’m really liking the big overhang look and all the open rafter tails, cant wait to see them individually painted.